Dangerous storms tear through central US with tornadoes and huge hail

 Earlier Tuesday evening, the same supercell produced a tornado that briefly touched down near Pontiac, Illinois.

-This tornadic supercell pushed east for over two hours across multiple locations from central Illinois through Northern Indiana, eventually prompting a Tornado Emergency, the highest level of tornado warning, for Knox, Indiana.
-It also dropped hail over 5 inches in diameter just south of Kankakee, which could set a new state record for Illinois.
+This tornadic supercell tracked east for over two hours from central Illinois through Northern Indiana, eventually prompting a Tornado Emergency – the highest level of tornado warning – for Knox, Indiana.
+It also dropped hail over 5 inches in diameter just south of Kankakee, which could set a new Illinois state record.

 Farther south, a tornado was observed near Dudley, Texas, and baseball-sized hail was reported in Buffalo Gap, Texas.